Laz4rz/GPT-2/README.md

 - play with other activation functions
 - learn more about layernotexts and sparsity
 - set tokens not seen in the input.txt to -inf from start

+## Questions
+- Why autocast to FP16 would require gradient scaling?
+Can't we calculate gradients with FP16 to begin with?
+Therefore all the tensors would be in the same number range, and I guess there wouldn't be a need to scale anything?
+-

 ## My implementation fuckups